woodstone121/DeepCore/_posts/2017-04-26-Creating_Synthetic_Clouds.md

-Then, we'll convert the cloud pattern into a PIL format, so it's ready to be merged with another image.
-Finally, we can merge the images together.
+Then, we'll convert the cloud pattern into a PIL format so it's ready to be merged with another image.
+Last, we can merge the images together.

 {% highlight python %}